Erickype/GoBonsaiAlbum/README.md

 ## Features
 - Use of redis and Mysql
+- Use of gRPC
 - Login auth using jwt
 - Scroll page
 - Groups and messaging

+## Already features added
+- Integration of redis and mysql